DimasDwiA/DimasDwiA/README.md

 ## 👨‍🔬About Me!

-<summary> <strong> I am an Informatics student passionate about data science, I am currently studying at the National university and am pursuing the world of data science and am interested in Machine Learning, Natural Language Processing and Forecasting with Time Series Analysis.
-I'd like to collaborate with another developer/data enthusiast to do some data science or analytics projects </strong> <summary>
+<summary> <strong> I am a final year student majoring in Informatics who is interested in Artificial Intelligence, Machine Learning, Natural Language Processing, and Forecasting with Time Series Analysis.
+I can collaborate with other developers or data enthusiasts to work on some data science or analytics projects. </strong> <summary>

 ## 🔗 Lets Connect with me!: